laravel-ready/artisan-command-palette-ui/README.md

 - View command descriptions and signatures
 - Execute commands and see their output in real-time

-## Security
+## 🔒 Security

-By default, the command palette is protected by the `web` and `auth` middleware, meaning only authenticated users can access it.
+By default, the command palette is protected by the `auth` middleware, meaning only authenticated users can access it.

 For additional security:

 - The package is disabled in production environments by default (can be enabled in config)
 - You can exclude sensitive commands in the config file

-## Frontend Development
+## 💻 Frontend Development

 If you want to modify the frontend assets, you can publish the views: